Youneselb/CA2/Project Diary.md

 Everybody was active.

 Who did what, during this sprint?
-Yones: Lavade opsætning af Travis, projektet via Git Hub og database, cors package, samt klasserne request/reponse filter.
-HobbyDTO, Hobby og HobbyFacade.
+Yones: Worked on Travis, getting the project running via Git Hub and database functionality, cors package, the following classes request/reponse filter.
+HobbyDTO, Hobby and HobbyFacade.
-Mark: Lavade klasserne HobbyDTO, PersonDTO, Person, Hobby, HobbyFacade, PersonFacade.
+Mark: Worked on the following classes HobbyDTO, PersonDTO, Person, Hobby, HobbyFacade, PersonFacade.
-Henrik: Lavade exceptions package, samt klasserne AddressDTO, CityInfoDTO, ExceptionDTO, PhoneDTO, Address, CityInfo, Phone, AddressNotFound, AddressNotFoundMapper, AddressFacade, CityInfoFacade, PhoneFacade og PersonResource.
+Henrik: Worked on exceptions package and the following classes AddressDTO, CityInfoDTO, ExceptionDTO, PhoneDTO, Address, CityInfo, Phone, AddressNotFound, AddressNotFoundMapper, AddressFacade, CityInfoFacade, PhoneFacade og PersonResource.

 What did your team accomplish during this sprint?